 Do you ticket during school breaks, summers and interims?

 YES.
 The Parking Services office enforces all parking rules and regulations year-round, even when classes are not in session.

 I have a carpool (on a hook) permit but I don’t have it with me today.
 What should I do?

 You may come into the Parking Services office and request a free one-day temporary permit.

-You may use a meter or pay station (75 cents an hour).
+You may use a meter or pay station ($1.00 an hour for locations other than Lot 15, which is $1.50 per hour).

 You may call our office to let us know and provide your name, license plate number and vehicle information and the lot you are parked in for the day.

 You may opt to park on the city streets.

 I just received a parking ticket that I feel was unjustly given.
 What should I do?